 - Lands End Lookout

-Officials say that other GGNRA outdoor spaces and trails remain open to the public, for now.
+Other GGNRA outdoor spaces and trails remain open to the public, for now, while parking lots and picnic tables are currently closed.

 San Mateo County